omnivore-app/omnivore/README.md

 ## How to setup local development

 The easiest way to get started with local development is to use `docker-compose up`.
-This will start a postgres container, our web frontend, and an API server.
+This will start a postgres container, our web frontend, an API server, and our content fetching microservice.

-Along with docker-compose you will need to run our `puppeteer-parse` service.
-This service is used to fetch web page content and relies on puppeteer and chromium which currently do not run inside of docker.

-### Requirements
+### Requirements for development

 * [Node](https://nodejs.org/) -- currently we are using nodejs v14.18
 * [Chromium](https://www.chromium.org/chromium-projects/) -- see below for installation info